sharingcloud/github-scbot/README.md

 ## Building

 This project is written in the [Rust programming language](https://www.rust-lang.org/), so to build you have to [install the Rust tools](https://www.rust-lang.org/tools/install).
-To easily execute build tasks, this project use **just** (https://github.com/casey/just), a modern Makefile-inspired command runner built in Rust.
-To install, type `cargo install just`.

-You can then type `just --list` to print available commands.

 ### Docker building

-You can type `just docker-build` to automatically generate a Docker image with the current bot version.
+You can type `cargo xtask build-image` to automatically generate a Docker image with the current bot version.

 Once your image is ready, you can use the [docker/docker-compose.yml](./docker/docker-compose.yml) file to easily mount a Docker Compose stack.